guyellis/lalog/README.md

 logger with trace, info and warn calls that would not be written if your level is set to `error`.
 If `error()` is called you would also want all the previous logs to be written so that you can see what happened before the `error()` was called.
-The `isTransient` flag causes the logger to store all of those logs and write then in this scenario.
+The `isTransient` flag causes the logger to store all of those logs and write them in this scenario.
   - More notes on `isTransient`
   - You would almost always want to also set `trackId` to `true` when you set `isTransient` to `true` so that you can easily find/filter the associated log messages.